temporalio/documentation/docs/typescript/activities.md

 });
 ```

-For a proper guide to each Retry Option, see the [RetryOptions API Reference](https://typescript.temporal.io/api/interfaces/worker.RetryOptions).
+For a proper guide to each Retry Option, see the [RetryPolicy API Reference](https://typescript.temporal.io/api/interfaces/worker.RetryPolicy).

+As you customize your Workflow errors to be more descriptive, advanced users will want to become familiar with [Temporal's Failure classes](/docs/typescript/handling-failure).

-### Importing multiple Activities at once
+### Pattern: Importing multiple Activities at once

-Activities are Promises and you may retrieve multiple Activities from the same handle if they all share the same timeouts/retries/options:
+Activities are Promises and you may retrieve multiple Activities from the same `proxyActivities` call if you want them to share the same timeouts/retries/options:

 ```ts
 export async function Workflow(name: string): Promise<string> {